cs50nestm/web/mario/README.md

 </div>

 ## What to Do
-This problem will take several steps to complete, which we will do together during live and recorded classes.
+This problem will take several steps to complete, which we will do together during code-a-longs.
 The process wil be:

 #### Part 1
 	1. Creating the `generateTiles()` function